Jessica-Agorye/Jessica-Agorye-s-Blog/src/pages/about.md

 title: About Me
 subtitle: >-
-  This is just me  giving you updates about my journey as a web-developer, i hope to let you in on all that happens  i hope you stick around *wink*
+  This is just me  giving you updates about my journey as a web-developer, i hope to let you in on all that happens while  i hope you stick around *wink*
 img_path: images/IMG_5563.JPG
 template: page
 ---